lunant/jdoctest/docs/index.rst

 - Firefox
 - Opera

-Sorry, InternetExplorer is not supported yet.
+Sorry, Internet Explorer is not supported yet.
 Because it implements the ``eval`` function differently to the supported browsers.

 Simple Tutorial